All Episodes

 No.

-Well, of course, it's salt water you wouldn't drink anyway.
+Well, of course, it's salt water you would drink anywhere.

-No, but you know, they're talking about, because of the population expansion of a thing called the global transport there, of using waters from the noose that is heavily polluted and treating it and becoming, mixing it into drinking water.
+No, but, you know, they're talking about, because of the population expansion of a thing called the global transport there, of using waters from the noose that is heavily polluted and treating it and becoming, and becoming the drinking water.

-One, in the laboratory, you had workers who were exposed to its toxins.
+One, in the laboratory, you had workers who were exposed to its toxins that came down with the same symptoms as people who come into contact with it.

-on the estuaries who have been exposed to these blooms have succumbed to the same series
+People out on the estuaries who've been exposed to these blooms have succumbed to the same series of symptoms.

-of symptoms and in the laboratory tests with rats they are finding that they exhibit the
+And in the laboratory test with rats, they're finding that they exhibit the same symptoms.

-A lot of people are calling this fish aids.
+And a lot of people are calling this fish AIDS.

-Because they have found that it is hard to get human subjects to experiment upon.
+Because they have found that, you know, it's hard to get human subjects to experiment upon.

 And that is fish, and that is the rats.

-I remember when you were talking to Linda Moulton Howe.
+I remember when you were talking to Linda Moulton Hound, she asked you something about they did an experiment with this animal and human blood.

 They put human blood, I guess, in a petri dish or something like that.